MLjungg/coreNLP-Swedish/src/README.md

 This directory contains all code to get the GDPR annotator up an running.
-This is a POC of how custom annotators can be created and used together with other annotators, and shall not be consider a functional version.
+This is a POC of how custom annotators can be created and used together with other annotators, and shall not be consider a final version.